mileskent/VACT/README.md

-# Vocabulary Aquisition & Comprehension Tool - CIS 278
+# Vocab Aquisition & Comprehension Tool - CIS 278

 ## Dependencies
 NOTE: This project depends on ncurses.h which is a Unix library.
 It has only been tested on Linux, but MacOS and other Unix-based OSs should work.